UC-MACSS/persp-research-econ_Spr19/Assignments/project-proposal.md

         * Maybe give a preliminary figure/plot/table
     * What theory will you use to interpret the data?
     * What analyses and computational tools will you use?
+3. What do you think your answer might be?
+    * What are the potential channels and alternatives?

 ## Proposal format